 - Tractor rollovers: Tractors are a big part of farming.
 However, they do have a tendency to roll over, especially when turning.
-If the tractor is not equipped with a rollover protection structure (ROPS), it greatly increases the risk of injury to the operator.
-When defects occur such as a lack of proper warnings or in the design, a product liability claim may be held against the manufacturer.
+If the tractor is not equipped with a rollover protection structure (ROPS), it dramatically increases the risk of injury to the operator.
+When defects occur, such as a lack of proper warnings or in the design, a product liability claim may be held against the manufacturer.

-- Chemical exposure: Hazardous chemicals are commonly used on farms such as herbicides, fertilizers, solvents, fuels and for veterinary purposes.
-Overexposure or unsafe safety standards can result in serious injuries or an increased risk of cancer such as seen in Roundup.
+- Chemical exposure: Hazardous chemicals are commonly used on farms, such as herbicides, fertilizers, solvents, fuels, and for veterinary purposes.
+Overexposure or unsafe safety standards can result in serious injuries or an increased risk of cancer, such as seen in Roundup.